 It is obligatory to keep your vehicle on the right side of the trail, and to maintain a sufficient distance from other users and not to disturb them.
 It is forbidden to damage a trail.

 Speed limits are 70 km/h unless otherwise indicated (30 km/h near homes) and must be respected.
-The demerit point system will now be applied.

 Do not consume alcohol or drugs in these vehicles and do not drive while intoxicated.